 The immune system protects us from disease by fighting infections.
 Our immune system function is lowered during stress.
 It is important to note that no food can “boost your immune system”, as that can potentially lead to an auto-immune disorder, but it can enhance and support your immune health.
 Consuming higher doses of a mineral and vitamin does not reveal a better immune system function compared to eating a variety of fruits and vegetables.

-Here are 5 nutrients other than the popularly known and expected nutrient Vitamin C, to help optimize your immune system.
+Here are 5 nutrients for immune system other than the popularly known and expected nutrient Vitamin C. Here you can also learn about how to generate paystubs.

 This type of vitamin has many roles such as bone metabolism and yes you guessed it, it supports the immune system.
 Vitamin D deficiency contributes to a higher risk of infections.
 According to the World Health Organization vitamin d supplement can lower the chance of respiratory tract infection.
 Fatty fish , egg yolk, beef liver, Swiss cheese, and fortified foods like orange juice, and milk are dietary sources of vitamin D. Also sun exposure of 10-20 minutes a day can help increase intake of vitamin D, during the warmer months.
 Due to the fact there are minimal dietary food sources containing vitamin D, a supplement is encouraged if you are deficient in this nutrient.
 The vitamins found in greens powders can reduce your risk of chronic diseases in the long term.
 Also, try using the Kratom Vancouver supplement to help you be more energetic and help your immune system.
 Before buying a greens powder product, read this review first: Athletic Greens AG1 Review: Is It Worth The Hype Or Superfood?
 Don’t Buy Until You Read This

 Selenium is a mineral and antioxidant which lowers inflammation and supports the immune system by reducing oxidative stress in our body.
 Food sources of selenium come from selenium-rich soil like garlic, Brazil nuts, and onions.
 Other foods are, protein from animal tissue such as, seafood and fish, chicken, and meats.